- Home Page

 Authority

-The Council is the legislative authority and governing body of the City of Cadillac.
+The City Council is the legislative authority and governing body of the City of Cadillac.
 The Council exercises all power conferred upon or possessed by the City by adoption of laws, ordinances, and resolutions, except as limited by the City Charter or state law (City Charter, Section 3.1).

 Meetings